opensearch-project/security/README.md

 ## Trial license

 You can test all enterprise modules for 60 days.
 A trial license is automatically created when you first install Search Guard.
 You do not have to install the trial license manually.
 Just install Search Guard and you're good to go!

+## Documentation

+Please refer to the [Official documentation](http://docs.search-guard.com) for detailed information on installing and configuring Search Guard.

 ## Quick Start